sandeep-tukaram/algods/DesignAlgoDS.md

 I hope I can encourage you to do the same while saving lot of time and effort.

-## Two-Part Approach - Data and Instructions
+## Two-Parts - Data and Instructions
 Let's keep this simple and straightforward!
 We're going to break everything down into manageable pieces.
 And here's the key thing to remember: every algorithm - and I mean every single one - comes down to just two parts: how we store our data, and the operations we perform on it.
 Let's see how this plays out, starting with the basics and working our way up to tougher problems.

 ### Basics - Computer and Algorithms